August 17, 2020 • 6 min read

 As an example, instead of writing a comment, you can describe the complexity you want to document by creating a function with a good name.
 This is applicable for regex, long multi-line conditional statements, complex code, hacks and tricks (if you really need those), and ternary operators.

 The second thing to remember is that the owner of the code is not the developer, it is the team.
-So everyone should be able to understand it.
+So everyone should be able to understand it, especially for code review purposes.

 And even if you work alone, keep in mind that you write code for others.
 Why?
 Because one day, your product might take off and it will most likely cost you an arm and a leg (or your company) to refactor your bad code because you can’t understand it yourself.
 So be kind to others, including your future self.